owenhuang99/what_to_eat/README.md

 - Health Guidance: Offers personalized health advice to support informed menu choices as well as assisting user to make additional orders

-Notes
+Technical
-- The project uses AutoGen for agent build
+- The project uses Azure AutoGen for agent build
 - The agent uses Selenium for web automation
 - Health data is stored in CSV format
 - The UI is built using Streamlit